Vlasenko2006/CoZyRAG/README.md

    The main driver program.
 Loads configurations from `conf/config.yaml` and starts the RAG pipeline.

 2. **`RAGQADataset.py`**
-   Dataset class responsible for creating the training dataset, including QA pairs and RAG prompts.
+   The Dataset class is responsible for creating the training dataset, including QA pairs and RAG prompts.

 3. **`build_or_load_faiss_index.py`**
    Builds or loads Facebook AI Similarity Search (FAISS) indexes required by the retriever.